 3. Leesburg, VA

-Close by to outlets and wineries, and with breweries popping up in quick pace, Leesburg is an excellent spot to try both now and later.
+Close by to outlets and wineries, and with breweries popping up at a quick pace, Leesburg is an excellent spot to try both now and later.

 Who knew grilled cheese could be so exciting?
 Stop into Bites for some fancy grilled cheeses.
 Feeling more like Mexican food?
 Señor Ramon is the best in Leesburg.
 Locals rave over South Street Under, where you can choose from an assortment of yummy sandwiches and soups.